mmomtchev/mmomtchev/README.md

 * [rlayers](https://github.com/mmomtchev/rlayers) - a set of React components for creating online maps with OpenLayers
 * [intercity.js](https://github.com/mmomtchev/intercity) - a still unreleased Work-In-Progress for a dynamic data WMTS/WMS/WCS/WFS server for Node.js
 * [documentation.js](https://github.com/mmomtchev/documentation) - a fork of `documentation.js` with working C++ support
-* [igc-xc-score](https://github.com/mmomtchev/igc-xc-score) - is an open-source solution for scoring paragliding XC competitions - which is a very interesting linear optimization problem with a *O(n^5)* worst case complexity
+* [igc-xc-score](https://github.com/mmomtchev/igc-xc-score) - an open-source solution for scoring paragliding XC competitions - which is a very interesting linear optimization problem with a *O(n^5)* worst case complexity
+* [igc-admin-analyze](https://github.com/mmomtchev/igc-admin-analyze) - a tool for analyzing IGC flight logs giving a percentage of time spent above given administrative divisions defined by their GeoJSON borders
 * [geosub](https://github.com/mmomtchev/geosub) - A tool for partial downloading of bands and subwindows from geospatial raster datasets from cloud storage, it is an Amazon AWS-compatible replacement for NOAA's own [g2sub](https://nomads.ncep.noaa.gov/cgi-bin/filter_gfs_0p25.pl)
 * [yatag](https://github.com/mmomtchev/yatag) - is a tool that I use to generate the TypeScript type definitions in most of my projects, it is slowly reaching maturity
 * [Queue](https://github.com/mmomtchev/Queue) - is a rather simple but useful package for rate-limiting access to external APIs